TEAMMATES/teammates/docs/ide-usage.md

    * Validation: We do not validate HTML, JSP, and XML.<br>
      `Validation` → uncheck the `Build` option for `HTML Syntax Validator`, `JSP Content Validator`, `JSP Syntax Validator`, and `XML Validator`.

 1. `Clean` the project for all changes to take effect.
-Ensure that there is no errors.
-Warnings are generally fine to be ignored.
+Ensure that there are no errors.
+Warnings are generally fine and can be ignored.

    ![setupguide-6.png](images/setupguide-6.png)